Biden strikes stimulus deal with Senate Democrats

 “Any senator who wants that to happen can do that,” Cornyn said.
 “I‘d rather get to vote on amendments.
 It wasn't my choice.”

-On the Senate floor, Schumer railed against Republicans for blasting Biden’s bill as a “liberal wish list,” noting that the package contains provisions from Republicans like Sen. Rob Portman of Ohio and moderate Democrats like Sen. Kyrsten Sinema of Arizona.
+On the Senate floor, Senate Majority Leader Chuck Schumer railed against Republicans for blasting Biden’s bill as a “liberal wish list,” noting that the package contains provisions from Republicans like Sen. Rob Portman of Ohio and moderate Democrats like Sen. Kyrsten Sinema of Arizona.

 “This is an American wish list,” Schumer said on the floor.
 “When people want checks to help them get out of the morass, that’s not a liberal wish list.
 That’s what the American people want.”